dratushnyy/rdrcass/README.md

 ## Notes
 * Libuv(required by Datastax c/c++ driver) and Datastax c/c++ driver
-should be installed before pakage installation
+should be installed before the package installation
 * Types not supported on 'select' will return NA

 ## License